32 Week Preemie – Causes, Development & How to Care

 How Long Will a Baby Born at 32 Weeks Stay in the NICU?

-If your baby has been born prematurely or if he is born at 32 weeks, you might wonder for how long would he have to stay in the hospital.
+A 32 week baby is born prematurely, and you might wonder for how long would he have to stay in the hospital.
 You might want to take your little one to the safety of your home and take care of him on your own.
 But he will need to stay in NICU until he is fine.
 Preterm babies sometimes tend to resemble a full-grown newborn but they are not completely developed and are yet to reach a level where they can sustain themselves.

 For a baby to be discharged from the hospital, his immune strength should catch up in order to fight off infections successfully.
 His strength to be able to suckle at the breasts should manifest too so that the tubes can be removed and the baby can suckle at the breasts naturally.
 Once your baby develops completely and meets all his milestones, like feeding, breathing on his own, being able to stay warm without any external support, then only will the doctor discharge the baby.